mooz/xkeysnail/README.md

 If you want to suppress output of key events, use `-q` / `--quiet` option especially when running as a daemon.

+Remapping `BTN_` events (such as mouse clicks) is not supported with wayland compositors.

 ## How to prepare `config.py`?

 (**If you just need Emacs-like keybindings, consider to